Spanish Army (Peninsular War): Army of the Left (Ejército de la Izquierda)

-Comprising the Army of Galicia (under Blake), the Army of Asturias (under Acevedo), and General La Romana's men from Denmark, together with as many enlisted men they could raise from the Cantabrian mountains and the other mountainous regions they passed through.
+Comprising the Army of Galicia (under Blake), the Army of Asturias (under Vicente María de Acevedo), and General Pedro Caro Sureda, 3rd Marquis de La Romana's men from Denmark, together with as many enlisted men they could raise from the Cantabrian mountains and the other mountainous regions they passed through.

 Army of the Centre (Ejército del Centro)

 According to Napier, in October 1808, the Army of the Centre had 27,000 men, including General Pignatelli's division of ten thousand Castilian infantry, plus one thousand five hundred cavalry and fourteen guns; General Grimarest's 2nd Division of Andalusia, with five thousand men; General Lapeña's 4th Division of five thousand infantry.

 On the other hand, according to Oman (1902), with access to "detailed official figures", in October–November 1808, Castaños's Army of the Centre had 51,000 men, of whom only about 42,000 were on the Ebro: the remaining 9,000 were in or about Madrid, and were incorporated in San Juan's Army of Reserve.
 Its divisions were as follows: